DeniseGrandoe/alx-pre_course/README.md

 My first readme
-this is a pracetice work for ALX course check it up and give feedback thank
+this is a practice work for ALX course check it up and give feedback thank